 - Dietary Choices: The foods that you eat will affect your hormones in many ways, so it is best to stick with a healthy diet full of fresh fruits and vegetables.
 Stay away from sugar and junk food, which will spike your blood sugar and impact your hormones.

 - Exercise: Moving your body on a regular basis is another way that you can balance your hormones and improve your health.
 Find a type of exercise that you enjoy, and participate regularly.

 - Supplements: Certain high quality supplements can be beneficial to help with hormone balancing.
 Make sure to do your research, and find a supplement line that is designed for women.
-Our Luminology supplements are designed to help with hormone balancing and overall health and wellness.
+Our Luminology supplements are designed to help with hormone balancing for women's health and wellness.